Hero image

 Chloe Irwin

-Biography: Chloe will be joining the lab in October 2024 as a full time PhD student, funded by SEDarc.
-Chloe's PhD project will be investigating temporal adaptation in multimodal virtual reality telepresence systems.
-Chloe will be co supervised by Prof. William Harwin and the project will involve close collaboration with researchers at RACE and RAICo.
+Biography: Chloe's PhD project, funded by SEDarc, is investigating temporal adaptation in multimodal virtual reality telepresence systems.
+Chloe is co supervised by Prof. William Harwin (University of Reading Biomedical Engineering)and Erwin Lopez Pulgarin (RAICo).
+The project will involve close collaboration with researchers at RACE and RAICo.

 Anastasiya Savchenko

-Biography: Anastasiya will be joining the lab in October 2024 as a part time PhD student.
-Anastasiya's PhD project will be investigating the physiological correlates of use of virtual reality.
-Anastasiya will be jointly supervised by Prof. Etienne Roesch.
+Biography: Anastasiya is a part time PhD student and research technician in the School of Psychology.
+Anastasiya's PhD project is investigating the physiological correlates of use of virtual reality.
+Anastasiya is jointly supervised by Prof. Etienne Roesch.

 Emmanuelle Rodrigues Nunes

-Biography: Emmanuelle will be joining the lab in October 2024 as a full time PhD student.
-Emmanuelle PhD project will be investigating visual discomfort in virtual reality.
-Emmanuelle will be jointly supervised by Prof. Etienne Roesch.
+Biography: Emmanuelle is a part time PhD student in the lab.
+Emmanuelle's PhD project will be investigating visual discomfort in virtual reality.
+Emmanuelle is jointly supervised by Prof. Etienne Roesch.

 MSc and UG Students